 Earth observation is a discipline of the Master's degree programme in physics.

 The central location of Tromsø in the Arctic has led to substantial activity related to earth observation and remote sensing technologies.
 Today, around 250 people work with remote sensing in the Tromsø area, producing steadily increasing revenues, which makes it a sector of major economic importance.
 The Earth Observation group at UiT contributes to this development both through fundamental research and application development.
-The group has strong connections to the local companies, research institutes and users of satellite images, as well as to international research institutes.
-The cross-disciplinary collaboration with these actors is vital in the design of useful tools for applications such as oil spill detection, ship detection, sea ice charting and glacier monitoring.
+The group has strong connections to local companies, research institutes and users of satellite images, as well as to international research institutes.
+The cross-disciplinary collaboration with these groups is vital in the design of useful tools for applications such as oil spill detection, ship detection, sea ice charting and glacier monitoring.
 The Earth Observation group possesses a large archive of satellite data and ground truth data, participates actively in cruises and field campaigns that collect reference data, and has access to powerful computing facilities.

 The objective of the Earth Observation discipline is to teach the techniques used in satellite remote sensing of the Earth, with a focus on environmental monitoring.
 The tools are drawn from various fields such as signal and image processing, pattern recognition, applied statistics and physics.
 The aim is further to deliver candidates to the earth observation community, providing competent workers to all levels of the value chain, from users of remote sensing data in resource management and decision-making bodies to industry companies, research institutes and academia.